 These will be administered by the teachers as the school requires all students, regardless of how they participate on the team, to be familiar with and know how to use all the tools and machinery in the shop.
 This is mainly for safety reasons and because you will eventually use these machines and tools to work on the robot as all students work on the robot.
-This involves a brief overview with the teachers, a safety talk, and a test that you must get 100% on.
+This involves a brief overview with the teachers, and a safety talk.
 You can take this test as many times as you need.
 You will not be able to use the tools or machinery in the shop until you complete this training.